nuejs/nue/packages/www/docs/nue.md

 [View live demo](/docs/examples/nue-counter)

-This isn't a development convenience - it's architectural.
 Nue syntax is simple enough to compile in real-time without massive toolchains.
 Compare this to React's Babel transform that requires hundreds of megabytes of dependencies just to turn JSX into JavaScript.

 ## Installation
 For real projects, use Nuekit for the full development experience: